MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 **Design recommendations:**

-- Make Azure Cost Management available to app owners.
+- Use Azure Cost Management for cost aggregation and make it available to application owners.

 - Use Azure resource tags for cost categorization and resource grouping.
 This allows you to have a chargeback mechanism for workloads that share a subscription or for a given workload that spans across multiple subscriptions.